Mel-A-M/adb-converged-db/json/json.md

 ## TASK 4: Load the JSON dump file into your database

 1. **Create** your destination table `PURCHASE_ORDER` which will be used to contain JSON documents.
 The table has a column `PO_DOCUMENT` of type CLOB.
 The **IS JSON constraint** is applied to the column `PO_DOCUMENT`, ensuring that the column can store only well formed JSON documents.
-In Oracle there is no dedicated JSON data type.
-JSON documents are stored in the database using standard Oracle data types such as VARCHAR2, CLOB and BLOB.
+Up to version 21c, in Oracle there was no dedicated JSON data type.
+JSON documents were stored in the database using standard Oracle data types such as VARCHAR2, CLOB and BLOB.
 In order to ensure that the content of the column is valid JSON data, the new constraint IS JSON can be applied to a column.
 This constraint returns TRUE if the content of the column is well-formed, valid JSON and FALSE otherwise. **Copy** and **execute** the following statement using the **Run Script** button on the top of the page.

   ```sql
   create table PURCHASE_ORDER